Bioconductor/bioconductor.org/README.md

 - content :: This is where the bulk of the raw (source form) site content lives.
 Important details:

-             - Content always has two related files: a `.yaml` file containing item attributes and a `.<extension>` file containing the raw source content.
-You can actually use whatever extension you want.
+            - Each page has two related files: a `.yaml` file containing item attributes and a `.<extension>` file containing the raw source content this can be `.md` or `.html`.

-             - The default behavior is that a content file like `help.md` is filtered into HTML and then written to `output/help/index.html`.
+            - The default behavior is that a content file like `install.md` is filtered into HTML and then written to `output/install/index.html`.
 This scheme allows for clean URLs that avoid having a file extension.

+            - Folders like `about` living inside content have their own default `index` files within.

 - layouts :: This is where the content templates live.
+Important details:

+            - Files that live directly inside the layout folder are the layouts, the content blocks would live inside /component

 - lib :: Ruby helper functions and nanoc extensions live here.
 Files in this directory are automatically loaded by nanoc during